Badr al-Din Lu'lu': Emir of Mosul (1234-1259)

 Lu'lu' built extensively in his domain, improving the fortifications of Mosul, the Sinjar Gate bearing his device survived into the 20th century, and constructing religious structures and caravanserais.
-He built the shrines of Imam Yahya (1239) and Awn al-Din (1248).
+He built the shrine of Imam Yahya (1239) and the shrine of Awn al-Din (1248).
 The ruins of his palace complex, known as the Qara Saray (1233-1259), were visible until the 1980s.

+The rule of Badr al-Din Lu'lu' seems to correspond to a period of cultural bloom and religious tolerance.
+He sponsored the arts, including the publication of several illustrated manuscripts.
+He also seems to have maintained a balance between the Muslim Sunnis and Shiites, providing support for the Shiites in his primarily Muslim Sunni subjects, and seems to have been tolerant of Mosul's large Christian community.
+This may have been a conscious policy, which provided stability and longevity to his reign.